MrCoffeeOri/LizardChat/README.md

 # NodeChat

 # What is it?
-App made for learning reasons about back-end using Socket.IO, Express, and LowDB (as a temporary Database).
+App made for learning reasons about back-end using Socket.IO, Express, and MongoDB (with mongoose).

 # Deployed on heroku: https://nodechatifsp.herokuapp.com